wasakredit/php-checkout-sdk/README.md

 ### Acquiring the SDK

-You can apply to recieve the SDK and Partner credentials by sending a mail to [ehandel@wasakredit.se](mailto:ehandel@wasakredit.se).
+You can apply to recieve Partner credentials by sending a mail to [ehandel@wasakredit.se](mailto:ehandel@wasakredit.se).

 ### Initialization